 Figure 1.
 Mean values of (top left) ABC, (top right) RNLI, (bottom left) PEQ, and (bottom right) 2MWT, collected with the nMPK (blue) and after the provision of the MPK (orange).
-Error bars indicate the standard deviation, and \ indicates a statistically significant difference (p < 0.05).
+Error bars indicate the standard deviation, and indicates a statistically significant difference (p < 0.05).
 2MWT, 2-min walk test; ABC, Activities Balance Confidence; PEQ, Prosthesis Evaluation Questionnaire; MPK, microprocessor knee; nMPK, non-MPK; RNLI, Reintegration of Normal Living Index.

-and objective measures.
+prosthesis users in Cambodia and compared self-reported and objective measures.
 An association was observed between measured activity levels and socket satisfaction.
 Indeed, participants who were more active wore their prosthesis for longer and were more satisfied with socket fit.
-Another study of interest reported an improvement in function and mobility and a reduction in falls in individuals with low functional mobility after provision of MPK.
+Another study of interest14 reported an improvement in function and mobility and a reduction in falls in individuals with low functional mobility after provision of MPK.
 In particular, a 20% increase in active time was documented with the actimetry system, which supported the improvement in the PEQ questionnaire and an increase in walking distance after the 2MWT.
-By contrast, in a similar cohort of people with transfemoral amputation, Theeven et al observed no significant improvements in mobility post-MPK provision.
+By contrast, in a similar cohort of people with transfemoral amputation, Theeven et al15 observed no significant improvements in mobility post-MPK provision.